powerapi-ng/powerapi-ng.github.io/docs/reference/processors/processors.md

 ## K8sPreProcessor

-This `PreProcessor` the Kubernetes client for Python in order to get information related to `Reports`.
+This `PreProcessor` uses the Kubernetes client for Python in order to get information related to `Reports`.
 In particular, pod's names (`pod_name`) and pod's name space (`pod_namespace`) are collected.
-This information added to metadata of the concerned `Report`.
+This information is added to metadata of the concerned `Report`.
 If a `Report` does not have this information, empty strings are used as values.

 If you want to use a `K8sPreProcessor` in your Software `PowerMeter`, you have to specify